 For new parents, nothing is more important than keeping your baby safe and secure.
 Having a baby is the most wonderful and yet the scariest experience of a lifetime, and all moms and dads go through the same thing – Checking on your sleeping baby every few minutes just to make sure they are breathing.
-This can be especially true when your baby is asleep in their nursery and you are in another room of the house.
+This can be especially true when your baby is asleep in their nursery or playing and you are in another room of the house.
 Baby monitors have been around since walkie-talkie technology was invented, as a way for parents to keep track of their little ones and hear their cries from any room in the house.

 1. Infant Optics DXR-8 Video Baby Monitor with Interchangeable Optical Lens